Introduction

 Beaumaris

-Beaumaris is an attractive Georgian town on the east side of the island, offering the superb combination of a waterfront location with fantastic views of the mountains of Eryri | Snowdonia.
+Beaumaris is an attractive Georgian town on the east side of the island, offering the unique combination of a waterfront location with fantastic views of the mountains of Eryri | Snowdonia.

-You can also take a boat trip to nearby Puffin Island from Beaumaris, whilst those wanting to enjoy outdoor adventure activities might want to try a cool ‘rib ride’ or stand up paddle boarding on the Menai Straits.
+Those looking for a thrilling adventure activity might want to try a ‘rib ride’ that departs from the town, or for a more sedate option try stand up paddle boarding on the Menai Straits.

 Rhosneigr

-Two large, broad sandy beaches - Traeth Crigyll and Traeth Llydan - are popular places for walks and enjoying the sea.
+The village of Rhosneigr lies on the west coast of Anglesey, and two large, broad sandy beaches there - Traeth Crigyll and Traeth Llydan - are popular places for walks and enjoying the sea.

 Menai Bridge

-The small town of Menai Bridge is the gateway to Anglesey and is chiefly famous for Thomas Telford’s Menai Suspension bridge which crosses the Menai Straits linking Anglesey to the mainland.
+The small town of Menai Bridge is the gateway to Anglesey and is chiefly famous for Thomas Telford’s Menai suspension bridge which crosses the Menai Straits linking Anglesey to the mainland.

 The compact town centre has a variety of independent shops, whilst the growing food scene means some superb cafes and restaurants are available for you to try the delicious food that North Wales is increasingly famous for.